-2.1 Global Environment
+2.1 The Global Environment

-Cellular mobile technologies continue to evolve with new generations being released approximately every decade.
+Cellular mobile technologies continue to evolve, with new generations being released approximately every decade.
 Fifth generation (5G) technology is the latest cellular mobile platform available.
 Since the first commercial deployment of 5G in April 2019, globally, 200 cellular operators in more than 80 markets now offer 5G services (ITU 2022).
 Fourth generation (4G) cellular mobile technology is also still widely deployed.
-In markets where 4G networks are deployed, 4G technologies typically operate in parallel with earlier generation technologies, in many cases with both second generation (2G) and third generation (3G).
-IMT refers to the entire family of technology specifications for mobile broadband systems.
-IMT-2000 refers to the family of 3G, IMT-advanced refers to 4G and IMT-2020 refers to 5G technology specifications.
+In markets where 4G networks are deployed, 4G technologies typically operate in parallel with earlier generation technologies - in many cases, with both second generation (2G) and third generation (3G).
+"IMT" refers to the entire family of technology specifications for mobile broadband systems.
+"IMT-2000" refers to the family of 3G; "IMT-advanced" refers to 4G; and "IMT-2020" refers to 5G technology specifications.

 This technological revolution is accompanied by a corresponding evolution in spectrum use.
 Planning must, therefore, consider spectrum allocation for all generations of technologies in deployment.
 The International Telecommunications Union (ITU) has identified spectrum for IMT for the provision of public mobile telecommunications networks and services.
 Table 1 lists the various frequency bands identified for IMT.
 These bands are allocated to the mobile services in Article 5 of the ITU Radiocommunication (ITU-R) Radio Regulations, and footnotes are used to identify the bands for IMT.
-For example, footnote 5.384A identifies several bands for IMT.
-Footnote 5.384A states:
+For example, footnote 5.384A identifies several bands for IMT: